epomatti/az-iotedge-troubleshooting/README.md

 ### 3 - Deploy the modules

-Now that the device is properly registered and connect with IoT Hub, create a deployment:
+Now that the device is properly registered and connected with IoT Hub, create a deployment:

 ```sh
 az iot edge deployment create --deployment-id "gateway" \